Hospitalized George Michael "improving"

 "Michael is receiving precisely the same treatment as any ordinary patient in Austria would receive at the hospital for this disease."

 The Grammy award-winning singer found fame in the 1980s with Wham! before going on to pursue a successful solo career.
-He has sold an estimated 100 million records and has a personal fortune estimated at 90 million pounds ($140 million).
+He has sold an estimated 100 million records and has a personal fortune estimated at 90 million pounds.